4d/docs/website/translated_docs/pt/API/IMAPTransporterClass.md

 #### Description

-The `.selectBox()` function <!-- REF #IMAPTransporterClass.selectBox().Summary -->selects the `name` mailbox as the current mailbox<!-- END REF -->.
-This function allows you to retrieve information about the mailbox.
+The `.selectBox()` function <!-- REF #IMAPTransporterClass.selectBox().Summary -->selects the *name* mailbox as the current mailbox<!-- END REF -->.
+Essa função permite que recupere informação sobre o mailbox.
 > To get the information from a mailbox without changing the current mailbox, use [`.getBoxInfo()`](#getboxinfo).

-In the `name` parameter, pass the name of the mailbox to access.
+In the *name* parameter, pass the name of the mailbox to access.
 The name represents an unambiguous left-to-right hierarchy with levels separated by a specific delimiter character.
 The delimiter can be found with the [`.getDelimiter()`](#getdelimiter) function.

-The optional `state` parameter defines the type of access to the mailbox.
+The optional *state* parameter defines the type of access to the mailbox.
 The possible values are:

 | Constant              | Value | Comment                                                                                                                                                               |
 | --------------------- | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | IMAP read only state  | 1     | The selected mailbox is accessed with read only privileges.
 Messages with a "recent" flag (indicating new messages) remain unchanged.                                 |
 | IMAP read write state | 0     | The selected mailbox is accessed with read and write privileges.
 Messages are considered "seen" and lose the "recent" flag (indicating new messages).
 (Default value) |
-> * The function generates an error and returns **Null** if name designates a non-existing mailbox.
+> * The function generates an error and returns **Null** if *name* designates a non-existing mailbox.
 > * If there is no open connection, `.selectBox()` will open a connection.
 > * If the connection has not been used since the designated connection delay (see `IMAP New transporter`), the [`.checkConnection()`](#checkconnection) function is automatically called.

 **Returned object**

-The `boxInfo` object returned contains the following properties:
+O objeto `boxInfo` retornado contém as funcionalidades abaixo:

 | Property   | Type   | Description                               |
 | ---------- | ------ | ----------------------------------------- |